newpush-labs/newpush-labs-homepage/reference/components/modular-architecture.md

+---
+title: Lab Stacks
+order: 5
+---

-# Modular and Extensible Architecture
+# Lab Stacks - Modular and Extensible Architecture

 NewPush Labs is designed with a modular and extensible architecture, allowing for easy customization and expansion of the lab environment.